cscanlin/generator-pages-project-gallery/README.md

 # generator-pages-project-gallery

-A yeoman generator to easily create a simple project gallery on github pages from a list of other github repositories
+A yeoman generator to easily create a simple project gallery on github pages, using your other github repositories

 ## Installation